 • Pain that is either chronic and severe or intractable

 • Traumatic brain injury

 • Ulcerative colitis

-Suppose you’re unsure of whether or not you qualify for a medical marijuana card in Ohio.
-In that case, it’s worth consulting with a doctor to learn more – you might be surprised by just how many Ohio medical marijuana conditions exist.
+If you’re unsure of whether or not you qualify for a medical marijuana card in Ohio, consult with a doctor to learn more – you might be surprised by just how many qualifying conditions for a medical marijuana card exist.

 We are a team who believes in the medical benefits of cannabis; but, we’re also keenly aware that a large percentage of the population doesn’t know where to start on their cannabis journey.
 This is why we promise to treat every patient with respect, compassion, and love.

 We’re all on our own journey and we promise to respect yours.

 FAQ: All About Ohio Medical Marijuana